SAP/abap-file-formats/doc/specification.md

 The types for these reusables are defined in the interface [`ZIF_AFF_TYPES_V1`](../file-formats/zif_aff_types_v1.intf.abap).

-### Schema
+### Format Version

-The field `$schema` is a meta field and defines the format and the format version of the JSON content.
+The field `formatVersion` is a meta field and defines the ABAP file format version of the JSON content.
 Basically, it is needed to allow the incompatible evolution of a content type.

-The field `$schema` specifies the location of the JSON schema with an URI.
-As of now, this is a link within this repository.

----
-**Note**: Versioning is not finally decided.
-Please refer to issue [#53](https://github.com/SAP/abap-file-formats/issues/53).

----

 ### Description